etermind/alex/THEMES.md

         [key]: 'CONTENT FROM x.md'
     },
     lang: 'THE CURRENT LANGUAGE',
+    languages: ['en', 'fr'] // The list of all languages defined in the config.yaml,
     meta: {
         keywords: 'Comma separated keywords',
         description: 'Meta description in the current language',